top of page

 Tropical Leaves

-From there, the possibilities became limitless— The intersection of art, science, and the preservation of our planet become the thrive to start this project.
+The intersection of art, science, and the preservation of our planet become the thrive to start this project.

 Ik Muluk started in late 2022 with a handful of artists camping and laying foundations in the jungle.
 Self-funded and still under construction, we've organized the first international artist exchange between Mexico and Ireland, plus art exhibitions and workshops.
 We're dedicated to enriching experiences for creatives and artists.
 Explore our past projects and get involved—we'd love to hear from you!